 Food poisoning symptoms are similar to symptoms of other gastrointestinal issues, such as stomach flu.
 Thus, identifying the exact cause is vital for charting out appropriate treatment.

 Cause Of Food Poisoning In Children

 Food poisoning usually happens due to the consumption of contaminated animal-based foods, such as meat, poultry, eggs, dairy products, and seafood.
-However, unwashed fruits, vegetables, and contaminated water can also be the cause.
+However, unwashed fruits, vegetables, and contaminated water and unhygienically prepared food can also be the cause.

 Bacteria are the most common microbes to cause food poisoning.
 They multiply when the temperature of the food and drinks is between 40°F and 140°F (4°C and 60°C).
 Their growth slows or ceases below 40°F (4°C), whereas thorough cooking often kills them (6).

 - Staphylococcus aureus (Staph): It is a bacteria that usually live on the skin, often in the nose and armpits.
 It can spread to food from an infected person through hand contact, coughing, and sneezing.